shivannis/xandr-docs-public/xandr-docs/articles/bidders/click-response.md

 ---
-title : Bidders - Click Response
+title : Click Response
 description : Learn how when a bidder receives a Click Request, it can write data to the bidder's reserved segment of the AppNexus data store through a ***click response***.
 This data will then be passed into the `userdata_json` field of any future Bid Requests. ms.date : 11/20/2023

 ---

-# Bidders - Click response
+# Click response

 > [!NOTE]
 > - **Not Supported**: The Xandr bidding protocol is no longer supported; this documentation is for legacy purposes only.